 The evil one, Satan, doesn't sit still when a move of God empowered by the Spirit is working among his people.
 Barnabas had done something good to bless the Lord’s people with his generosity (Acts 4:36-37).
 Satan planted it in the hearts of Ananias and Sapphira to try to look good and have a reputation of generosity.
 All the while they were lying about their gift.
 Peter confronted them on this lie.
 This Satan-deceived couple was lying to the Holy Spirit, to the apostles, to God, and to the people.
 While the consequences for Ananias and Sapphira were fatal, the warning for us is two-fold:

 - Lying to the church is lying to God — something God takes very seriously.

-- We must be aware and resist the devil's schemes as he tries to distort and disrupt God's people when things are going well.
+- We must be aware of and resist the devil's schemes as he tries to distort and disrupt God's people when things are going well.

-When things are going well, we must be vigilant for Satan is at the door looking to distort, deceive, and devour!
+When things are going well, we must be vigilant, for Satan is at the door looking to distort, deceive, and devour!